 4. Seek Inspiration From Others

 Learning about photography doesn’t just happen by taking pictures–practice can take other forms too.
-I spend a lot of time on the road, or travelling on trains, and use that otherwise dead time to learn about photography.
+I spend a lot of time on the road, or traveling on trains, and use that otherwise dead time to learn about photography.
 I listen to lots of podcasts and spend time reading about the subject.
 You can see a list of my favorite podcasts here.

-There are also vast numbers of tutorials about photographic techniques available online; but try to avoid getting sidetracked into spending all your time online drooling over new gear!
+There are also vast numbers of tutorials about photographic techniques available online, but try to avoid getting sidetracked into spending all your time online drooling over new gear!

 Another great way to inspire yourself is to look at the work of other photographers.
 However, don’t just look aimlessly at photos for a few seconds then move on.
 Instead, find a photo online or in a book and look at it critically.
 Is it an image you love or hate?
 Ask yourself why it makes you react in that way?
 Is there something about the composition that’s special?
 Perhaps it follows the ‘rule of thirds’ and you like the sense of balance.
 Or, perhaps it’s that it completely flouts that and has a unique quirkiness about it.